Skip to content

 For example, ifconfig-push 10.8.0.20 225.225.225.0, ifconfig-push 10.8.0.30 225.225.225.0, ifconfig-push 10.8.0.40 225.225.225.0

-6. At last, test with your OVPN client and check if the Client Virtual IP (IPv4) is the reserved one you set.
+6. At last, test with your OVPN client and check if the Client Virtual IP (IPv4) is the reserved one.

 Still have questions?
 Visit our Community Forum or Contact us.